marcksdbgg/banco_ie/full_codebase.md

 ALTER TABLE IF EXISTS public.perfiles
   ADD COLUMN IF NOT EXISTS tipo text NOT NULL DEFAULT 'alumno';

--- Ensure the rol constraint includes system roles: cliente, personal, admin ALTER TABLE IF EXISTS public.perfiles
+-- Ensure the rol constraint includes system roles: cliente, admin -- NOTE: 'personal' is a profile type, not a system role.
+Roles should be either 'cliente' or 'admin'.
+ALTER TABLE IF EXISTS public.perfiles
   DROP CONSTRAINT IF EXISTS rol_valido;
 ALTER TABLE IF EXISTS public.perfiles
-  ADD CONSTRAINT rol_valido CHECK (rol IN ('cliente', 'personal', 'admin'));
+  ADD CONSTRAINT rol_valido CHECK (rol IN ('cliente', 'admin'));

 -- Add a constraint for tipo values used by the UI: alumno, padre, personal ALTER TABLE IF EXISTS public.perfiles